Odd Hadwiger number and graph products: Alternative bound for the lexicographic and strong products

-The bound in Theorem \ref{Theorem:Strong} is tight.
-However, there exist graphs $G, H$ for which $\oddhad(G \boxtimes H)$ can be arbitrarily larger than $\oddhad(G) \cdot \oddhad(H)$.
-As an example, in the following lemma, we study stars, where we let $S_k$, be the star with $k$ leaves.
-Note that each star has Odd Hadwiger number $2$, and hence the lower bound given by Theorem \ref{Theorem:Strong} for the product of two stars is $4$.
+Let $S_k$ be the star with $k$ leaves.
+Note that each star has Odd Hadwiger number $2$, and hence by Theorem \ref{thm:main} the product of two stars is at least $4$.
 In Lemma \ref{lemma:stars}, we give a lower bound for the Odd Hadwiger number of the product of two stars which depends on the maximum degree of these.
 This result immediately implies Theorem~\ref{thm:maxdegree}.

 \begin{lemma} For any two integers $r,t\ge 1$ we have

 \end{lemma}

 \begin{proof} Let $S_r$ and $S_t$ be the stars with central vertices $u_0$ and $v_0$, respectively.
 Suppose $\{\cacher{u_0,}u_1, \dots, u_r\}$ and $\{\cacher{v_0,}v_1, \dots, v_t\}$ are the sets of leaves in $S_r$ and $S_t$, respectively.
 Without loss of generality, we may assume that $t \geq r$.
 We first construct an odd expansion of $K_r$ in $S_r \boxtimes S_t$.
 That is, we construct a collection of $r$ vertex disjoint trees, say $\mathbf{Z} = \{Z_1,Z_2,\cdots,Z_r\}$ together with a 2-colouring $c$ on $V(Z_1) \cup V(Z_2) \cup \dots V(Z_r)$ such that $c$ is a proper 2-colouring on each tree in $\mathbf{Z}$ and there is a monochromatic edge between each pair of distinct trees in $ \mathbf{Z}$.
 Then we extend this odd expansion by adding a single-vertex tree together with an appropriate colour.
 When $t>r$, we further expanding this odd expansion by adding another single-vertex tree with appropriate colouring.